Floorp-Projects/Floorp/layout/tools/reftest/README.txt

                          fast on a 32-bit system but inordinately slow on a 64-bit system).

+      fuzzy  This allows a test to pass if the pixel value differences are <= 2.
+It can also be used with '!=' to ensure that the difference is greater than 2.

+      fuzzy-if(condition) If the condition is met, the test is treated as if 'fuzzy' had been specified.
+This is useful if there are differences on particular platforms.

       require-or(cond1&&cond2&&...,fallback)
           Require some particular setup be performed or environmental condition(s) made true (eg setting debug mode) before the test